Body

 Prepare for a Disruption

-Access and install these technologies at home: Outlook/Exchange email, myCourses, Zoom, and Kaltura Capture.
+- Assure these technologies are available to you at home: Outlook, myCourses, Teams, and Kaltura Capture.

-Have a backup of your teaching materials that you can access from home.
+- Have digitized versions of your teaching materials that you can access from home.
 This includes your syllabus, lecture files, class plans and notes, assignments with instructions, exams and quizzes, and grades.
-Box is a great way of backing up your files!
+OneDrive is a great place to store your actively needed digital content.

 Consider how your class would change if you had to teach at a distance: